-Melanie Márquez Adams is a Latina writer living in Tennessee.
-Her debut short story collection, Mariposas Negras [Black Butterflies], won Third Place in the Spanish Fiction category for the North Texas Book Festival Awards.
-She will attend the MFA program in Spanish Creative Writing at The University of Iowa beginning Fall 2018 and is the recipient of the Iowa Arts Fellowship for the 2018-2019 academic year.
+Melanie Márquez Adams is a Latina writer and an MFA candidate in Spanish Creative Writing at the University of Iowa.
+Her short story collection, Mariposas Negras [Black Butterflies], won Third Place in the 2018 North Texas Book Festival Spanish Fiction Awards.
+She is also the editor of Del Sur al Norte [From South to North], the first anthology of literary texts written in Spanish by South American authors living in the United States and a Finalist in the 2018 Int'l Latino Book Awards.
+Melanie is the recipient of the Iowa Arts Fellowship for the 2018-2019 academic year.

-Nominated for Best Small Fictions 2018, her work has appeared or is forthcoming in The Laurel Review, DASH Literary Journal,The Acentos Review, Aster(ix) Journal, Thrice Fiction Magazine, and elsewhere.
+Nominated for Best Small Fictions 2018, Melanie's work in English has appeared in The Laurel Review, Dash Literary Journal,The Acentos Review, Asterix Journal, Thrice Fiction Magazine, and elsewhere.

 You can read Melanie's micro-memoir, "Fried plantains in the Smoky Mountains", in Six Words Fresh Off the Boat: Stories of Immigration, Identity, and Coming to America (ABC, Kingswell Publishing 2017).